bandlab/Guide/using_chew/go_live_on_chew.md

 # Watch Page

-The public Watch page is where your audience watches your Show.
+The public Watch page is where your audience watches your show.

 ![Image of Yaktocat](https://raw.githubusercontent.com/chewcode/Guide/master/using_chew/go_live_on_chew_2.png)